 The Class A common shares of the Corporation entitle holders thereof to one vote per share at meetings of the Corporation's shareholders.
 Subject to the prior rights of any other shares ranking senior thereto, holders of Class A common shares are entitled to receive any dividends that may be declared by the Board of Directors of the Corporation and any return of capital in the event of the Corporation's liquidation or dissolution or any other distribution of the Corporation's assets for the purpose of winding up its affairs.
-As at March 31, 2016, 174,928,906 Class A common shares were issued and outstanding.
+At March 31, 2018, a total of 175,950,573 Class A common shares were issued and outstanding.